CanonicalLtd/maas-docs/en/contributing.md

 ### Hyperlinks

-Link to an internal file or an external URL using the following format:
+Links to internal files or external URLs use the following format:

 ```no-highlight
 [visible text][label]